 - Likewise, many women are uncomfortable speaking openly in a group with men.
 Sometimes it’s because their addiction may be a result of unhealthy relationships with men.

 - Young Adult Rehab Program–Teens and young adults are more willing to open up with people their own age.

 At Casco Bay, we are dedicated to recovery.
+Our drug abuse treatment programs have helped so many people overcome substance abuse and cocaine dependence.
 You can trust yourself, your child, or anyone you care about with our compassionate, caring professionals.
 Contact us today and find out what we can do for you.